CKBDAO/ckb-dao-v2/docs/delegated-representatives.md

 Rationale: This role is important and has risks associated since there are large sums of funds at stake.
 Extra care must be taken to ensure that only qualified individuals can take part in this process, and high turnover must be discouraged to mitigate revolving door risk.
 ### Treasury Wallets

 A treasury wallet is a multi-sig wallet controlled by Treasurers.
 This is a normal wallet that uses standard locks and can make payments to anyone without waiting periods.
-A Treasury Wallet is a “hot wallet” that is used to pay grant proposals and any outstanding dues.
+A Treasury Wallet is a "hot wallet" that is used to pay grant proposals and any outstanding dues.

 The ecosystem is not limited to a single Treasury Wallet.
 Many may exist for different purposes.
 These wallets have limited funds available for use and are expected to require refills from the Treasury Vault.